Abu Dhabi Global Market opens consultation to update English law regulations

-French source dividends paid to a company established in another jurisdiction are, in principle, subject to a 30% withholding tax (28% for dividends paid in 2020 and 25% for dividends paid in 2022), except where the recipient company is located in a country that has concluded a double taxation treaty with France providing for an exemption or reduced withholding tax rate.
+French source dividends paid to a company established in another jurisdiction are, in principle, subject to a withholding tax of 28% for dividends paid in 2020 and 25% for dividends paid in 2022, except where the recipient company is located in a country that has concluded a double taxation treaty with France providing for an exemption or reduced withholding tax rate.

-Under French domestic legislation, dividends paid to a company satisfying the EU parent subsidiary directive conditions are, in principle, exempted from any withholding tax if the parent company has held at least a 10% participation in the French company for at least two years (5% participation when the EU parent company cannot offset the withholding tax in its country of residency).
+Under French domestic legislation, dividends paid to a company satisfying the EU parent-subsidiary directive conditions are, in principle, exempted from any withholding tax if the parent company has held at least a 10% stake in the French company for at least two years.
+The participation requirement is reduced to 5% when the EU parent company cannot offset the withholding tax in its country of residency.

-Royalties may be subject to withholding tax in France at the corporate income tax standard rate (31% or 33.33% in 2019 and 28% or 31% in 2020) unless a double taxation treaty provides otherwise.
-If the royalty is paid to a non-cooperating jurisdiction there will be a withholding tax of 75%.
+Royalties may be subject to withholding tax in France at the corporate income tax standard rate of 28% in 2020 and 25% in 2022, unless a double taxation treaty provides otherwise.
+If the royalty is paid to a non-cooperating jurisdiction, there will be a withholding tax of 75%.

 Royalties have to be negotiated at arm's length to avoid the assumption of hidden profit distribution by the French tax authorities.

-Under French domestic law, the disposal of shares in an operating French company (a non-real-estate holding company) by a non-resident company is not taxable, unless the seller's holding exceeds 25% of the French company at any time within the five-year period before the sale.
+Under French domestic law, the disposal of shares in an operating French company by a non-resident company is not taxable unless the seller's holding exceeds 25% of the French company at any time within the five-year period before the sale.

-In general, double taxation treaties concluded with France deny France the possibility to tax the capital gain on the sale of French company shares.
-However, some double taxation treaties include specific provisions allowing France to tax capital gains deriving from a substantial shareholding (generally at least 25% of the French company's share capital).
-In such a case, foreign selling companies are subject to a withholding tax at a rate corresponding to that of the standard rate of corporate income tax (28% for 2020, 26.5% for 2021 and 25% for 2022).
+In general, double taxation treaties concluded with France prevent France from taxing the capital gain on the sale of French company shares.
+However, some double taxation treaties include specific provisions allowing France to tax capital gains deriving from a substantial shareholding.
+A 'substantial shareholding' for these purposes is generally at least 25% of the French company's share capital.
+In such a case, foreign selling companies are subject to a withholding tax at a rate corresponding to that of the standard rate of corporate income tax, which is 28% for 2020 and 25% for 2022.
 EU or EEA selling companies may be able to obtain the benefit of the participation exemption regime.